 Brad McFarling- Brad is the proud founder of MAC Vault Academy.
 He pole vaulted at Texas A&M University and continues to compete in national and world masters competitions.
 He has been coaching vaulters of all ages for over 23 years.
 Brad has helped many athletes reach their dreams of jumping at the collegiate level at schools such as The University of Texas, Texas A&M, TCU, The University of Arkansas, LSU, and Rice.
 Thanks to Brad's leadership and determination, this vault team what it is a fun and close-knit community of competitive athletes, all looking to jump higher than they have before.

 Reese Watson- Reese joined the MAC Vault Coaching Team in 2017.
 He comes with loads of experience.
 Reese was a two-time state champion at Spring High School, setting his personal best at 17'7" indoor.
 He continued to fly high at The University of Texas where he won "Big 12 Champ of the year" TWICE!
 He was an All-American Athlete at the University of Texas, and his personal record soared to 18'4.5".
-Since then, Reese has been an Olympic Trials finalist and has coached for two years.
-One year was spent coaching as an assistant at The University of Texas, and another year here with us.
+Since then, Reese has been an Olympic Trials finalist and has coached for four years.
+One year was spent coaching as an assistant at The University of Texas, and three years here with us.
 We are lucky to have Reese's expertise with us.

 Tom Williams- Tom has over 20 years of coaching experience including coaching for The University of Oklahoma, The University of Nebraska, and other pole vault clubs.
 He was awarded USATF National College Pole Vault Coach of the Year in 2002.
 He coached 10 NCAA All-Americans and 7 Big-12 Champions.
 He coached the World Masters Games Silver Medalist in the Pole Vault M50 in 2013.
 He's coached 5 men over 18 feet and 4 women over 13 feet!!